3 Physical Therapist Cover Letter Examples for 2023

 Writing up the body text

-Also, what kinds of numbers do you have to back up your success?
-Recruiters and hiring managers love metrics that bolster your engaging stories with solid evidence that you really are that good!
-How did you improve clinic ratings with your encouraging attitude during recovery sessions?
+Back up your success with numbers.
+Hiring managers love metrics that bolster your profile with solid evidence that you really are that good!
 Do you have any quantifiable data that aligns with points in the job description that you’ve handled before?

 Here’s what you want in a body paragraph: